 Things You Can Do to Improve Your Blog

 Once you have a grasp of the different types of data available for your blog, here are some of the practical things you can do that will improve your blog.

 The first thing to do is to figure out what is working and what isn’t for your blog.

 Is there a particular type of content that works extra well for you?
 Are traffic coming from social media converting better?
 Does your last month's link campaign bring you extra users from organic searches?

 Identified the growth tactics that work well for your blog and double down on those tactics.

 Here's one personal example.

-We run periodic check on our content performance at WHSR.
-For articles that were logging long average engagement time – we will expand and improve these content in various ways, including adding expert interviews, latest statistic numbers, new featured images and screenshots; as well as converting the content into video content.
+We run a periodic check on our content performance at WHSR.
+For articles that were logging long average engagement time – we will expand and improve this content in various ways, including adding expert interviews, the latest statistic numbers, new featured images, and screenshots; as well as converting the content into video content.